School of Civil and Environmental Engineering, and Construction Management

 B. Civil Engineering technical electives

-Select one of the following courses.
-Alternatively, students with a grade point average of 3.0 or higher may choose to satisfy this requirement by taking graduate courses offered by the Department of Civil and Environmental Engineering (School Director approval required).3
+Select three of the following courses.
+Alternatively, students with a grade point average of 3.0 or higher may choose to satisfy this requirement by taking graduate courses offered by the School of Civil & Environmental Engineering, and Construction Management (School Director approval required).9

 Engineering Co-op